embeddedocean/wispr/README.md

-# WISPR V2.0 Atmel Studio 7 Project files
+# WISPR Version 2 Project files

-This project provides the source code and project files to start building applications for the WISPR board using Atmel Studio 7.
+Source code and project files to start building applications for the WISPR V2.0 board using Atmel Studio 7.